Fundamental limitations on photoisomerization from thermodynamic resource theories: Resource-theory model for dissipative Landau-Zener problem

 \textbf{Evolution:} As the molecule rotates, the clock hand ticks forward.
 To simplify the discussion, we will use the Schr\"odinger picture.
 In contrast, many thermodynamic-resource-theory calculations are performed in the interaction picture: Consider a system $\Sys$ that interacts with a bath $\Bath$ during a thermal operation $\mathcal{T}$.
 A Hamiltonian-conserving unitary $U$ evolves $\Sys + \Bath$: $[U, H_\Sys + H_\Bath] = 0$.
 The conservation enables us to ignore the evolution generated by $H_\Sys + H_\Bath$.

 We discretize $\varphi \in [0, 2\pi]$ into $2f$ values, for a fixed value of $f$:

 When $t = 0$, $\varphi_0 = 0$, and when $t = t_f$, $\varphi = \pi$.
 We extend the angle to be $\varphi \in [0, \, 2 \pi)$, such that $\varphi_{2f} = \varphi_0$.
 This extension can facilitate the mathematics regardless of whether a photoisomer opens to $\varphi = \pi$ or to $\varphi = 2 \pi$.
 We have discretized $\varphi$ for physical realism and for convenience of application of resource-theory results.
 Discretizing $\varphi$, using an analogue of the discrete-variable representation basis~\cite{Light_85_Generalized}, is formally equivalent to truncating the energy eigenbasis with a high-energy cutoff.
-Because we focus on finite-energy excitations, instantaneous energy eigenstate with energies much higher than the initial state's can be ignored: They will not couple to the evolution during the Landau-Zener transition.
+Because we focus on finite-energy excitations, instantaneous energy eigenstates with energies much higher than the initial state's can be ignored: They will not couple to the evolution during the Landau-Zener transition.
 Resource theorists often prefer to study discrete systems.
 Yet a continuous version of the Lorenz curve, the cumulous distribution function, exists.
 Furthermore, a model for extending resource-theory results to continuous appears in App.~G of~\cite{Skrzypczyk_13_Extracting}.

 We model the evolution as a sequence of two alternating time steps: (i) A ``tick operation'' shifts the clock hand forward, changing the Hamiltonian $H_\elec (\varphi)$ experienced by the electronic DOF.
 We model the electronic state as approximately constant during this time step. (ii) The new $H_\elec (\varphi)$ evolves the electronic state for a time $\Delta t$.
 The greater the $\Delta t$, the more slowly the molecule rotates.